Arizona

 What are the best cities in Arizona?

-Based on our composite scoring, the top-ranked cities in Arizona are Tucson, Mesa, and Glendale.
+Based on our composite scoring, the top-ranked cities in Arizona are Queen Creek, Goodyear, and Gilbert.